 As tuition costs rise and student loan debt balances grow for new graduates, it might feel like paying off that student loan is something that will take a long time.
-According to the Federal Reserve Bank of New York, in August of 2018, over 44 million Americans were sharing the common experience of paying down more than $1.41 trillion of collective college student debt.
+According to a December 2020 report from Experian, roughly 15 percent of Americans were sharing the common experience of paying down more than $1.68 trillion of collective student loan debt.

 The good news is that you are permitted to repay your student loans at a faster rate than the maximum 10-year timeline that federal loans allow.
 In other words, there is no penalty for repaying them early.
 Additionally, following a more rapid repayment strategy also results in lower interest costs than if you conformed to the standard repayment term.

 These rapid repayment strategies will help you repay your student loans quickly so that you can use those funds to pay down other debt or build up your savings.

 Many people have multiple student loans — each one with different repayment requirements, interest rates, and terms.
 As you put together a repayment strategy, examine all of your student debt closely and, while paying the minimum due on each student loan, prioritize repaying more on the debt that costs the most first.

 That means you will pay the minimum balance on all other student loans while paying as much as you can on the one that carries the highest interest rate or has the least favorable terms.
 You will especially want to do this if you have any student loans with a variable interest rate.
 Paying those loans off early, before rates increase.

 If you have high-interest rate loans, the savings you stand to gain from this tactic can be substantial.
 Once you finish paying off one loan, it is time to move on to the next, and then the next.
 Keep doing this until all student loans are paid off.
 Paying off each successive loan should be faster as you apply the monthly payment you were making on a paid off debt to the next one.

 Consider consolidating your student loans.
 Not only will that simplify the repayment process, providing you with a single bill to pay each month, but it can also reduce your interest rate.